 cable television program from his 14 episode The Psychology of

 Happiness video series.
-The program premiered in
+The program

 White Plains, New York on September 16th, 2004.